DelphiWorlds/Kastri/Demos/TextToSpeech/ReadMe.md

 This demo shows how to use the Text To Speech feature to convert text into speech

+Use the CheckData method (Android ONLY) to invoke Android's activities for checking/installing TTS data

 ### Supported Delphi versions

 The demo should compile and work for at least versions 10.4.x and 11.x